isabella232/web-docs-tee/docs/testing/xtests.md

 0 test cases were skipped
 TEE test application done!
 ```
-You could see in some part of the output an error like:
+You could see in some part of the output an error like this:

 ```bash
 /usr/src/debug/optee-test/3.14.0+gitAUTOINC+f2eb88affb-r0/git/host/xtest/regression_6000.c:1707: fs_write(&sess, obj, block, block_size) has an unexpected value: 0xffff3024 = TEE_ERROR_TARGET_DEAD, expected 0x0 = TEEC_SUCCESS